 Since these cables are lower quality, they can sometimes overheat and damage the internal components of your iPad.
-You’ll know a cable is damaged or not MFi-certified when your iPhone, iPad, or iPod says “This Accessory May Not Be Supported” after you plug it in.
+You’ll know if a cable is damaged or not MFi-certified when your iPhone, iPad, or iPod says “This Accessory May Not Be Supported” after you plug it in.

 In short, always use MFi-certified cables when charging your iPad!